zydou/arti/doc/Android.md

   .init(); // this must be called only once, otherwise your app will probably crash
 ```

-You should take great care about your rust code not unwinding into Java Runtime.
-It will crash your app with no error message to help you.
+You should take great care about your rust code not unwinding into Java Runtime: If it does, it will crash your app with no error message to help you.
 If your code can panic, you should use `catch_unwind` to capture it before it reaches the Java Runtime.

 ### Async and Java
-Arti relies a lot on rust futures.
+Arti relies a lot on Rust futures.
 There is no easy way to use these futures from Java.
 The easiest ways is probably to block on futures
 if you are okay with it.
 Otherwise you have to pass callbacks from Java to Rust, and make so they are called when the future completes.

 Eventually, Arti will provide a set of blocking APIs for use for embedding;